Duegan24/Final_Project/README.md

 ## Introduction

+Business air travel is essential part of managing a company successfully even with the availability of feature-rich, remote collaboration software, such as WebEx, Zoom, and Slack.
+According to David Brown founder and CEO of TechStars, business travel is essential because face to face interactions cannot be replaced.
+Remote work groups and individuals “start to become too far removed from the business objective” without periodic face to face communication that requires business travel. [[1]](#references) The essential nature of face to face contact for effective business management is reinforced by research cited in the Harvard business review.
+This research found that in person requests were 34 time more effective than those made by text or email and suggests that a manager “could be a more effective communicator by having conversations in person.” [[2]](#references) Business travel also has a significant positive affect on GDP growth.
+A study by Harvard business school’s Growth Lab, found that “business travel actually causes economic growth.”
+The research states that business travel by US companies contributed 1.07% to the global GDP (142 Trillion 2019) [[3]](#references) in 2019 which amounts to 1.5 Trillion dollars. [[4]](#references) From the airline industry’s perspective, their financial stability is heavily depended on the revenue from the business traveler.
+Only 12% of airline passengers are business travelers, but they represent up to 75% of an airline’s profit [[5]](#references).

 Because business air travel is an essential part managing a business successfully and has a significant positive effect on economic growth, airline flight delays, in turn, result in lost business productivity and a reduction of the economy's GDP.
-Research by the FAA found that “inefficiency in the air transportation sector increases the cost of doing business for other sectors, making the associated business less productive.” [[6]](#references) In 2018, the cost of flight delays including reduced GDP and increased airline operating costs was $28 billion dollars. [[7]](#references) Given these facts on the negative effects of flight delays, how often will a business traveler encounter a flight delay?
+Research by the FAA found that “inefficiency in the air transportation sector increases the cost of doing business for other sectors, making the associated business less productive.” [[6]](#references) In 2018, the cost of flight delays including reduced GDP and increased airline operating expenses was $28 billion dollars. [[7]](#references) Given these facts on the negative effects of flight delays, just how often will a business traveler encounter a flight delay?
 Data on flight delays from Bureau of Transportation Statistics show that between 2011 and 2019 on average 18.33% of all flights were delayed.
-If the percentage of cancelled flights are included, the cumulative data shows that on average 20% of flights failed to make their destination on time or at all. [[8]](#references) This mean that a business traveler will be experience a flight delay every one out of five flights.
+If the percentage of cancelled flights are also included, the cumulative data shows that on average 20% of flights fail to make their destination on time or at all. [[8]](#references) This mean that a business traveler will experience a flight delay every one out of five flights.

 <p align="center">
   <img align="center" src="https://github.com/Duegan24/Final_Project/blob/deans_branch/data_charts_tables/flight_delayed_canceled_table.png" title="Flight Delay Canceled Data Table" alt="Flight Delay Canceled Data Table" height="300" width="600">